yinchuanbo/py-ftp-finally/README.md

 ### Batch Script

-Use the provided batch script for easier operation:
+Use the provided batch script for menu-driven operation:

 ```bash
 # Run the menu-driven interface